-Rod n Faces rock’n’roll show with a live sound recreates the image of those memorable songs and that unmistakable voice.
-All this while many fans have waited in anticipation for the reunion of the remaining members of The Faces.
+Rod n Faces rock’n’roll ‘live’ show recreates the image of memorable songs and that unmistakable voice.

-Paying tribute to the parallel career of Rod Stewart & The Faces the songs performed by Rod n Faces include: Stay With Me, Cindy Incidentally, Angel, Reason to Believe through to the unforgettable , Maggie May, You Wear It Well, You’re In My Heart, Sailing, Hot Legs and many more.
+Paying tribute to the parallel career of Rod Stewart & The Faces is the band, Rod ‘n’ Faces, featuring songs including: Stay With Me, Cindy Incidentally, Angel, Reason to Believe through to the unforgettable Maggie May, You Wear It Well, You’re In My Heart, Sailing, Hot Legs and many more.

 All venues and clients are welcome to contact us now to pre-book Rod n Faces corporate events and private parties.

 Rod n Faces Rock n Roll ‘Live’ Show